murkisairaghava/akscontextswitch/README.md

 # License

-MIT License (or update according to your organisation's preferred licence).
+This project is licensed under the MIT License - see the LICENSE file for details.